 The composite of operands specified in the indicated statement contains more than 30 digits.
 The total integer positions plus the total fractional positions must not exceed 30 for the specified operands.
-(See the discussion of composite size on page 5-17 for additional information.)
+For additional information, see the discussion of composite size (on page 192).